 Despite not being as much well received as The Hermit by the critics it was a comercial success.
 Another world tour promoted the new work for nearly a year, ending in mid-1977.
 On their return Gracie Plant’s health had deteriorated due to continuous consumption of absinthe.
 Meanwhile a live album being the soundtrack of a homonymous movie, Bleed Aeroplane, was released during late 1977.

 In late 1977, a new member joined Lead Aeroplane.
 Keyboard player John Paul Gorman, who picked the symbol ⚅ as sixth member of the band, had already participate in recording albums since 1974 and followed the band as live musician during the 1976-77 world tour.
-With him once again Lead Aeroplane’s sound changed, now adding synthesizers to their aggressive style.
+With him once again Lead Aeroplane’s sound changed, now adding keyboards to their aggressive style.
 Due to Gracie Plant’s health new record was delayed until early 1978.
 Seventh album, called ObeliZk, received mixed, although in general warm, critics.
-At the time critics saw ObeliZk as an approach to NoMoreEagleZ or Pink Frojt style due to the use of synthsizers but without the proper playing skills.
+At the time critics saw ObeliZk as an approach to Pink Frojt style (among many other zone rock acts) due to the use of instruments such as piano, positive pipe organ and orchestron but without being too elaborate.
 Also fans felt divided about this unusually softer approach to rock by the band.
-One of the tracks, Slush, also included an orchestra.

 A new world tour was programmed for 1979-80 ending at the upcoming Canterbury Rock Festival, where second day should be headlined by Lead Aeroplane, but Gracie Plant’s health continued to deteriorate.